A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Buy baseball ticket stubs.

-Knowledge graph uses Wikipedia as a primary source to parse the main information about the object.
-Apart from the block that briefly answers the question "what is this?" or "who is this?", Google knowledge graph could also include some additional info (like quotes, artworks for painters, books for writers, etc.) social media profiles, and "People also search" block.
+A knowledge graph uses Wikipedia as a primary source to parse the main information about the object.
+Apart from the block that briefly answers the question "what is this?" or "who is this?", the Google knowledge graph could also include some additional info (like quotes, artworks for painters, books for writers, etc.) social media profiles, and "People also search" block.

 Examples of keywords: